LorePlant/Landscape_OleaEuropea/README.md

-#RDA for GEA discovery
+## RDA for Genotype Environment Associations (GEA)

 Redundancy analysis can be used to identify GEA based on the Mhallanoise distance of SNPs in the RDA-biplot.
-Within the RDA model we can effectively correct for population structure (PC1) and Isolation by distanc (lqtitude and longitude) using them as covariates in the RDA model
+Within the RDA model we can effectively correct for population structure (PC1 + PC2 + PC3) and geography (latitude and longitude) using them as covariates in the RDA model
 As first attempt I decided to run the anlysis seperate for temperature and precipitation variables.

 >Temperature

 ```
-RDA_temp <- rda(genotype ~ bio2+bio10+bio11 +  Condition(PC1 + PC2 + lat + long), Variables)
+RDA_temp <- rda(genotype ~ bio2+bio10+bio11 +  Condition(PC1 + PC2 + PC3 + lat + long), Variables)
 summary(eigenvals(RDA_temp, model = "constrained"))
 library(robust)
 remotes::install_github("koohyun-kwon/rdadapt")